About the State Board

 SBOE Member Kerry Casey

-Kerry Casey, Chesterfield, was appointed to the State Board in November 2021.
+Kerry Casey (R), Chesterfield, was appointed to the State Board in November 2021.
 Casey recently retired from her position as Vice President of Exegy, a global leader in financial market data, trading platforms, and predictive signals, where she was responsible for Global Sales Operations and Enablement Casey was a founding board member of the KIPP Charter School in St. Louis and served on the board of directors until her appointment to the State Board.
 She is also a board member for the Lift for Life Gym and the Patriot Training Foundation and a past board member of Junior Achievement of Greater St. Louis.
 Prior to joining Exegy, Casey held executive-level positions with Thomson Reuters, MCI WorldCom, Skytel, and TWA.

 Casey’s term expires on July 1, 2027.

-Michael Matousek, Kansas City, was appointed to the State Board in April 2025.
+Michael Matousek (R), Kansas City, was appointed to the State Board in April 2025.
 He serves as the director of the Government Freight Conference at the American Trucking Association.
 He has previous experience as the state legislative affairs director for the Owner-Operator Independent Drivers Association and legislative director in the Office of Congressman Sam Graves.
 Matousek earned his bachelor's degree in political science from the University of Florida.

 Matousek’s term will expire on July 1, 2028.

-Jon Otto, Kansas City, was appointed to the State Board in April 2025.
+Jon Otto (I), Kansas City, was appointed to the State Board in April 2025.
 He serves as corporate counsel for Evergy, Inc. focusing on corporate governance, SEC compliance, corporate finance, and real estate transactions.
 Prior to joining Evergy, he was an attorney at Bryan Cave Leighton Paisner, LLP and Polsinelli, PC law firms.
 Otto has served as a board member for Académie Lafayette Public Charter Schools, University Health KC, Missouri Charter Public School Association, Child Protection Center, Minddrive, and the UMKC Law Alumni Association.
 Otto earned his Juris Doctor from the University of Missouri–Kansas City School of Law and his Bachelor of Science in Mathematics from Clark Atlanta University.

 Otto’s term will expire on July 1, 2030.

-Schrag's term expires on July 1, 2024.
+Dr. Shull's term will expire on July 1, 2031.

 Image of Pamela Westbrooks-Hodge

-Pamela Westbrooks-Hodge, Pasadena Hills, was appointed to the State Board of Education in January 2020, by Missouri Governor Mike Parson.
+Pamela Westbrooks-Hodge (D), Pasadena Hills, was appointed to the State Board of Education in January 2020, by Missouri Governor Mike Parson.
 Westbrooks-Hodge is a former Vice President of the Normandy Schools Collaborative Joint Executive Governing Board and recently retired General Partner from Edward Jones, where she co-led the Internal Audit Division.
 She previously worked for Express Scripts, Anheuser-Busch and Bank of America in senior governance, risk and compliance roles and held certifications in financial, operational, and information systems auditing.
 She has considerable expertise in strategy formulation and execution and talent development and earned a bachelor's degree in finance from Northwest Missouri State University, then her master's degree in business administration from the University of Missouri-St. Louis.

 Westbrooks-Hodge's term expires on July 1, 2026.